timbennett/twitter-tools/README.md

 # twitter-tools
 A collection of tools for Twitter.
 Download an account's followers or recent tweets.
+Requires [Tweepy](https://github.com/tweepy/tweepy).